Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Setup: Tavis-Cummings Interaction

 \section{Setup: Tavis-Cummings Interaction}

-Consider a system of $n$ qubits.
-We are interested in interactions that act identically on all qubits.
-These include, for instance, Hamiltonians

-where ${\sigma}_w^{(i)}$ is Pauli operator ${\sigma}_w$ on qubit $i$ \footnote{ As usual, we often suppress tensor product with the identity operator.}.
-These Hamiltonians, which can be realized by applying uniform $x$ and $z$ fields, generate rotations around the $x$ and $z$ axes, but they do not couple qubits and, hence, are not entangling.
-A common approach to generating entangling gates between qubits is to couple them to a shared oscillator, such as a vibrational mode in trapped-ion systems or electromagnetic cavity modes.
-Specifically, we assume that the qubits are identically coupled to the oscillator via Jaynes-Cummings (JC) interaction, meaning their total interaction is described by the so-called Tavis-Cummings Hamiltonian
+We are interested in implementing permutation-invariant (PI) $n$-qubit unitary transformations, using global qubit control.
+The simplest such operations are the uniform field Hamiltonians of the form $\omega_w(t)J_w$, where

+are the $w$-components of total angular momentum on $n$ qubits, ${\sigma}_w^{(i)}$ is Pauli operator ${\sigma}_w$ on qubit $i$, and $\omega_w(t)$ are controllable qubit transition frequencies.
+These Hamiltonians generate rotations around the $x$, $y$, and $z$ axes, but they do not couple qubits together.

+Furthermore, we assume that the qubits are coupled to a bosonic mode via the PI $n$-qubit version of the Jaynes-Cummings (JC) interaction.
+This interaction is given by the Tavis-Cummings (TC) Hamiltonian,

-where ${J}_{\pm}=J_x\pm i J_y$, $a$ is the annihilation operator on the oscillator Hilbert space satisfying $[a, a^\dag]=\mathbb{I}$, and $\gTC>0$ is the coupling strength.
-This Hamiltonian is commonly used as an effective approximation for describing the interaction between the motional modes of the ions and their internal degrees of freedom, which serve as qubits \cite{Cirac_Zoller_1995,Molmer_Sorensen}.
+where ${J}_{\pm}=J_x\pm i J_y$, $a$ is the annihilation operator on the bosonic mode Hilbert space satisfying $[a, a^\dag]=\mathbb{I}$, and $\gTC$ is a uniform coupling strength \footnote{As usual, we often suppress tensor product in the notation, e.g. $J_+\otimes a\simeq J_+a$.}.
+This Hamiltonian is commonly used, for example, as an effective approximation for describing the interaction between the motional modes of the ions and their internal degrees of freedom, which serve as qubits \cite{Cirac_Zoller_1995,Molmer_Sorensen}.

-We assume the above three Hamiltonians $H_z$, $H_x$, and $\HTC$ can be turned on and off at will.
-The harmonic oscillator has an intrinsic Hamiltonian $H_\text{osc}=\nu a^\dag a$ that is often fixed and time-independent.
-(See \cref{app:problem_variants} for other variants of this control system, in which $H_\text{osc}$ can also be varied.)
-It is convenient to use the rotating frame in which the oscillator does not have any intrinsic time evolution, also known as the interaction picture.
-In particular, we consider the rotating frame defined by the Hamiltonian $\nu (a^\dag a + J_z)$, corresponding to the transformation $|\psi(t)\rangle_{\text{Rot}} = \exp(i \nu (a^\dag a + J_z) t) |\psi(t)\rangle_{\text{Lab}} \ .$ In this frame, the total Hamiltonian can be written as

-where the real functions $c(t)$, $x(t)$, and $z(t)$ are piecewise constant.
-(Note that for convenience, we have also redefined the $\hat{x}$ direction with respect to the rotating frame.
-Also, in the rotating frame $\omega_z$ will be changed to $\omega_z-\nu$.)

-We consider unitary transformations $V(T)$ that can be realized with Hamiltonians in \cref{eq:totH} under the Schr\"odinger equation $dV(t)/dt=-i H(t) V(t) : 0 \le t\le T $ for arbitrary time $T$, with the initial condition $V(0)=\mathbb{I}$.
-Denote the set of such unitary transformations by $\mathcal{V}_{x-z}$.
-Indeed, it suffices to consider the special case where, at each moment $t$ in time, at most one of the control functions $c(t)$, $x(t)$, or $z(t)$ is $\pm1$, while the others are zero.
-This implies that the overall unitary $V(T)$ can be decomposed into a sequence of three families of unitaries: \bes

-\ees where $r\in\mathbb{R}$ and $\theta\in [-2\pi,2\pi)$ are dimensionless parameters.
-Consequently, the overall process can be interpreted as a quantum circuit (see for example \cref{tab:gadget_circuits}).